art8888/book-changing-api/front/README.md

 ## Description:
-Populate subjects from BE part into dropdown menu and byu selecting corresponding value, displaying result from BE.
+Populate subjects from BE part into dropdown menu and by selecting corresponding value, displaying result from BE.
+All is done with hooks

 ## Used: